 As Novant Health continues efforts to vaccinate the public against COVID-19, community volunteers are joining the battle.
-About 160 people volunteered their time at the Spectrum Center on Feb.
-13 as more than 2,000 people rolled up their sleeves to receive the COVID-19 vaccine.

 ‘This is pretty special to me’